ritu-kumari-singh/IMDb_Clone/README.md

 # IMDb_Clone
 A simple imdb clone website with search and mark to favourites feature.

+# Description
+This website makes use of OMDB Api to fetch search results based on movie name.
+We can also search for more details about a movie using the imdbId of any movie.

 # Features
   ## Search
   Search for any movie in the search bar.
 The search results keep getting updated as the user types.